Function

 overwrite: false

-- Image corpus encoding
+- Image Corpus Encoding

-Example: use jinaai/jina-embeddings-v4 to vectorize an image corpus.
+Example: Using jinaai/jina-embeddings-v4 to vectorize image corpus.

 examples/parameters/corpus_index_parameter.yaml